 To ensure best practice backup and recovery for Kubernetes container environments, data should be backed up automatically and system administrators should test backups regularly to make certain that they will do what is needed when recovery is necessary.

-The Bacula Enterprise Kubernetes backup module supports the Plugin Listing feature of Bacula Enterprise 8.x or newer.
+The Bacula Enterprise Kubernetes backup module supports the listing feature of Bacula Enterprise 8.x or newer.
 This mode displays some useful information about available Kubernetes resources such as:

 The feature uses the special .ls command command with a plugin=<plugin> command parameter.